 Match your resume style to the type of job for which you are applying.

 Creative resumes should only be utilized in fields where you are required to be creative.
 Be consistent in your choice of font.
-Your paper and font choice should be professional and not distracting.
+Your font choice should be professional and not distracting.

 Explain your achievements.